 Remittances.-Fees should be remitted by money order drawn to the order of the "Bureau of Standards," and should be sent with the request for test whenever practicable.
 Delays in forwarding fees involve corresponding delays in the return of articles tested, as the articles are held until the fees due thereon have been paid.

-All communications should be addressed, "Bureau of Standards, Department of Commerce and Labor, Washington, D. C."
+All communications should be addressed, "Bureau of Standards, Washington, D. C."